 5+ Whys is a modification of the classical 5Whys method.
 The analysis is done by answering the question “Why?” moving sequentially from the target disadvantage (Problem) down to the problem’s fundamental reason.
 There are several features of the 5+ Whys tool:

-The typical example of 5+Whys tool is shown below:
+The typical example of the 5+Whys tool is shown below: